Urielink/ekiline/readme.txt

 Ekiline includes support for Woocommerce.

 == Changelog ==

+= 2.2.4 - Jan 13, 2022 =
+* Fix: Restoration, the comments.php template has been moved to the root of theme folder.
+To respect inheritance and compatibility with Sensei LMS and other plugins.

 = 2.2.3 - Dic 23, 2021 =
 * Update: Navbar options, added new css rules.
 Top and bottom margin in body when use fixed navbar.
 * Fix: new CSS rules for using menu and heading.